input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/index.md

 Catalyst signed object is [COSE] based structure, particularly `COSE Signed Data Object` [COSE] type.
 It fully inherits an original [COSE] design and specifies the details of different [COSE] header's fields.

-### Signed Object fields
+### Catalyst Signed Document fields

-To uniquely specify a signed object type, version etc., as it was mentioned before, a list of different fields is specified.
+To uniquely specify a Catalyst Signed Document type, version etc., as it was mentioned before, a list of different fields is specified.
-Also as you can see from the specification, it is allowed to add any number of additional metadata fields, which could be specified for each `type` of signed object.
+Also as you can see from the specification, it is allowed to add any number of additional metadata fields, which could be specified for each `type` of document.

 All these fields will be encoded as the [COSE] `protected` header

 <!-- markdownlint-disable max-one-sentence-per-line code-block-style -->
-??? note "Catalyst signed object fields: `signed_object_meta.cddl`"
+??? note "Catalyst Signed Document fields: `signed_doc_meta.cddl`"

     ```CDDL
-    {{ include_file('src/architecture/08_concepts/signed_object/cddl/signed_object_meta.cddl', indent=4) }}
+    {{ include_file('src/architecture/08_concepts/signed_doc/cddl/signed_doc_meta.cddl', indent=4) }}
     ```
 <!-- markdownlint-enable max-one-sentence-per-line code-block-style -->